srujants/food_delivery_website/Food-Delivery-Website-main/README.md

 # Food Delivery Website

-Welcome to the Food Delivery Website repository created by G.Vignesh! 🍽️

 ## Description

 This project is a dynamic and user-friendly food delivery website developed using HTML, CSS, and JavaScript.
 It offers an immersive experience for users to browse, select, and order from a wide range of culinary options.